- Breasts come in many shapes and sizes.

 When will I get breasts?

-Your breasts start growing when you begin puberty.
-Puberty is the name for the time when your body goes through changes and you begin to go from being a child to an adult.
-During puberty the hormone levels in your body change, causing your breasts to develop and your menstrual periods to start.
-Heredity (the way certain characteristics are passed down from generation to generation) and nutrition determine when you are going to begin puberty and develop breasts.
+Your breasts start growing when you begin puberty and the hormone levels in your body change, causing your breasts to develop and your menstrual periods to start.
+Heredity (the way certain features are passed down from generation to generation), nutrition, weight, exercise, and chronic illness determine when you are going to begin puberty and develop breasts.
 Most girls’ breasts begin growing when they are about 9 or 10 years old, but some girls may start developing breasts earlier or later than this age.

 How long will it take to get breasts?

-It takes different people different amounts of time to develop breasts.
+It takes different people different amounts of time to develop breasts, usually between 3 and 5 years.
 The age when you start to develop does not have an effect on the final size of your breasts.
 For example, if you develop earlier than most girls, this doesn’t mean that you will have bigger breasts than most girls.

 Does everyone develop breasts at the same time?